 Travel can be one of the most rewarding experiences in our lifetime, whether the goal is to see the world or to visit long-distance friends and family.
 However, when we travel with our elderly loved ones, we may be faced with challenges we don’t anticipate — issues that simply aren’t there when traveling on our own.
-Our loved one may not be mobile without a wheelchair, or they may have a specific health condition such as Alzheimer’s disease or heart problems; any of these can make vacationing much more complex, regardless of whether you’re traveling by plane, cruise ship, or your own family car.
+Read these helpful tips for caregivers traveling with the elderly.

-As with any other vacation, preparation is key: plan ahead for some of the most common senior travel needs so that you and your family will be able to enjoy a hassle-free trip that’s memorable for the right reasons.
+As with any other vacation, preparation is key: plan ahead for some of the most common senior travel needs so that you and your family will be able to enjoy a hassle-free trip that’s memorable for the right reasons:

 If your loved one needs a wheelchair at the airport, advance boarding of the airplane or train, or special seating in a disabled row or near a restroom, get in touch with the airline personnel or travel company to make sure these are available upon arrival.
 Remember the TSA security checkpoints, too: be aware of any surgical implants that might set off metal detectors, and wear easy-to-remove shoes.
 Contact the airline in advance to arrange for special screening if your loved one has disabilities or special needs, and contact hotels to check on things like shower bars and accessible rooms.

-First, make sure travel documentation is in order: passports, if needed, as well as driver’s license, travel tickets and itineraries— and make multiple copies.
+First, make sure travel documentation is in order: passports, if needed, as well as driver’s license, travel itineraries and tickets — and make multiple copies.
 You’ll also want to pack medical documentation: Medicare and insurance cards (and photocopies) as well as any prescriptions or physician’s statements.
 The Family Caregiver Alliance suggests wearable identification for loved ones with dementia: an ID bracelet or wearable GPS unit, for example.